-The first step in troubleshooting your problem is to rule out common problems and decide whether it's a reception or interference problem.
-It is a process of elimination so it is important that first you switch off everything in your home to see whether the problem goes away.
-If you can’t locate the problem you may wish to speak to neighbours, to ask them to do the same because the problem could be somewhere nearby.
+The first step in troubleshooting your problem is to rule out common problems and determine whether it's a reception or interference problem.
+It is a process of elimination so it is important that you switch off everything in your home first to see whether the problem goes away.
+If you can’t locate the problem you may wish to speak to neighbours to ask them to do the same as the problem could be located in their home.

 Rule out Reception problems

 As a rule of thumb hissing, fading and distortion are not interference and could indicate reception problems.
-For reception-type symptoms use our step by step guide to help troubleshoot problems with MW/LW or use the Problem Assistant.
+For reception-type symptoms use our guide to troubleshoot problems with MW/LW reception or use the Problem Assistant.

 Buzzing and Clicking

 This effect happens in bursts of a few seconds at a time when an appliance is switched on.
-Depending on the device, it may be a process of elimination.
+Depending on the device that is at fault, it may be a process of elimination to find the source.

-An electric motor is used in many appliances such as microwaves, electric lawnmowers, washing machines, drills and hairdryers etc. It can be readily identified because it only occurs when an appliance is used.
+An electric motor is used in many appliances such as microwaves, electric lawnmowers, washing machines, drills, hairdryers, etc. It can be readily identified because it only occurs when an appliance is used.

 Identify your appliances that have an electric motor and try moving your radio away from the appliance to see whether the sound improves.
-If this does work, it could mean your appliance is faulty and could be causing interference to your neighbours' radios.
+If this does work, it could mean your appliance is faulty and could be causing interference.